There are so many types of tea, you can have a different tea every day for more than a year and never drink the same one twice.

 The Cambodian plant, Camellia assamica subspecies lasiocalyx, is a tree that reaches about 15 feet.
 It’s mostly used to produce hybrids.

 Tea plants thrive in hot and humid climates.
-However, it is the altitude they are grown at that has the greatest impact.
+However, it is the altitude they are grown at that has the greatest impact on the tea you brew.
 The higher the altitude, the more flavor the tea has, and the better the quality.
 Many of the world’s most famous teas come from bushes grown over 4,000 feet.

 Similar to wine, the taste and quality of tea is influenced by soil, climate, growing conditions, altitude, when it is picked, how it is processed, how it is packaged and stored, and how it is transported.